 Foot soldiers *Infantry used the Medieval Crossbow weapon to great effect, it was much easier to load than conventional longbows which needed to be drawn back manually and required great strength and skill.

 Crossbowmen used a winding mechanism to draw back the Crossbow string over a nut on the stock of the Crossbow.

 The string was released by a trigger on the Crossbow, this trigger when retracted the nut that was holding the string in place when pulled and in turn, fired the bolt.

 The Medieval Crossbow is fairly small compared to longbows but the design is thicker and more solid, they had a small wooden stock which the Crossbowmen could hold comfortably, because they were fairly small they were easy to handle.

 Early crossbows were not as advanced as the later medieval crossbows and had to be drawn back by using the foot to hold the bow in place whilst drawing back the string with the hands.

-Later in the medieval period steel crossbows were made and this was one of the best advancements because it increased the firing range of the crossbow from 400 to 500 yards, during this medieval period the Crossbow came into its own as a Medieval weapon.
+Later in the medieval period, steel crossbows were made and this was one of the best advancements because it increased the firing range of the crossbow to around 400 to 500 yards and increased the power of the bolt fired, during this period the Crossbow came into its own as a Medieval weapon.

-Early medieval crossbows were made from wood, however by the 13th century crossbows were made out of a mixture of materials using Wood, Horn and sinew to make a composite material that was ideal for the purpose of the Crossbow design.
+Early medieval crossbows were made from wood, however by the 13th century crossbows were made out of a mixture of materials using Wood, Horn, and sinew to make a composite material that was ideal for the purpose of the Crossbow design.